GlideAngle/flare-timing/README.md

 See the separate discussion of [building](BUILDING.md) and [testing](TESTING.md).

 FSDB is the database of FS and is an XML format for inputs, working and outputs of scoring.
-To host a **Flare Timing** web site, start with an FSDB file and relative tracklog files on disk and run a pipeline of command line programs to produce the data to display.
+To host a **Flare Timing** web site, start with an FSDB file and relative tracklog files on disk and run a pipeline of command line programs to produce the data to display then host the web services and web app.

 1. Extract the inputs with [`extract-task`](flare-timing/prod-apps/extract-task) producing a `*.comp-input.yaml` file.
 2. Workout the optimal distance to fly a task with [`task-length`](flare-timing/prod-apps/task-length) producing